Azure Public Cloud Update Infrastructure 101

 Instead of registering against the SUSE Customer Center like a traditional SUSE Linux Enterprise system, PAYG SLE systems are registered against the Public Cloud Update Infrastructure which is maintained by the SUSE Public Cloud Engineering team.

 The Cloud Engineering team sets up access rules to secure and ease management of the Update Infrastructure servers.
-(Update Infrastructure is a general term which refers to both Update and Region servers.
+(Update Infrastructure is a general term which refers collectively to both Update and Region servers.
 More about these later.)
-These rules prevent certain access patterns to the infrastructure servers; Connections that originate from an IP address outside of the allowed ranges will fail.
+These rules prevent certain access patterns to the infrastructure servers; Connections that originate from an IP address outside of the Azure ranges will fail. – Deprecated

 As a byproduct of the above mentioned access controls, the Azure and SUSE support teams regularly receive support cases from cloud users requesting help with Update Infrastructure connectivity issues.
 Users often find themselves in this situation during initial deployment which is a critical time for any user as these connection problems may influence their decision to choose SUSE over another open-source alternative.